Claayton/PythonExercises/README.md

 ### Primitive types and data outputs:
 	Ex003: ‘Create a program that read two numbers, and shows on the sum between them on the screen’
-	Ex004: ‘Make a program that read something on the keyboard, and shows on the screen it's primitive type, and all the information about it’
+	Ex004: ‘Make a program that read something on the keyboard, And shows on the screen it's primitive type, and all the information about it’

 ### Arithmetic operators:
 	Ex005: ‘Make a program that reads a whole number, and shows your successor and predecessor on the screen’